Teach First: Summer Institute

-Teach First Participant Development Leads are all qualified teachers with leadership experience.
-They support and challenge participants throughout the two years.

 Leadership Development

 Throughout their two years teaching, participants have access to a range of leadership development opportunities.

-The two-year Leadership Development programme is designed to enable participants to develop the knowledge, skills and attributes for use inside and outside the classroom.
+The two-year Leadership Development programme is designed to enable participants to develop knowledge, skills and attributes for use inside and outside the classroom.
 This training is delivered through workshops, panel events and one to one coaching.
 For example, participants have access to qualified teacher-led training sessions to provide them with tools and strategies they can apply in their classrooms.
 They will also attend workshops and reflective seminars to help them develop a good understanding of their strengths and areas for development.
 In addition, they will have the opportunity to have a coach to help them overcome the challenges they face, as well as business school training to teach them the fundamental aspects of business theory and practice which they can apply to their school context.

 Participants also have the opportunity to apply to undertake a one-three week mini-internship during the school holidays – known as a Summer Project.
 These provide an opportunity to join one of Teach First's supporting or partner organisations to complete or contribute to a short-term goal or objective.

 Recruits also have the opportunity to complete a master's degree, starting in their second year on the programme through various partner universities.